Nanoteck137/tunebook/README.md

 - [ ] Frontend: Fix: Form errors is hard to see
 - [ ] Frontend: Fix: Handle api errors in a clean way

+- [ ] Backend: Fix: When uploading images, we need to clear the cache of the item
-- [ ] Backend: API: Add sub-dirs for images for workDir
+- [ ] Backend: Fix: Add sub-dirs for images for workDir

-- [ ] Backend: API: Fix Media api
+- [ ] Backend: API: Fix: Media api
+- [ ] Backend: API: Fix: Media "packMediaResult"

 - [ ] Backend: Feature: User Tracking
 - [ ] Backend: Feature: Favorites